hiraethese/Robot-Simulator/README.txt

 ## Implementation
-The project was implemented in C++ using the Qt framework to solve the graphical interface and logic of user interaction with the application
+The project was implemented in C++ using the Qt framework to solve the graphical interface and logic of user interaction with the application.
 Our main idea was the division of responsibilities between the core and the GUI, where core was responsible for the behavior of the simulation and the GUI played the role of an intermediary between the user and the core, displaying the simulation graphics and passing user requests to the cornel.

 ## License